Ways to count values in a worksheet

 You can count the number of cells in a range that meet conditions (also known as criteria) that you specify by using a number of worksheet functions.

-Demo: Use the COUNT, COUNTIF, and COUNTA functions
+Video: Use the COUNT, COUNTIF, and COUNTA functions

 Count cells in a range based on a single condition by using the COUNTIF function

 Use the COUNTIF function to count the number of cells that meet one condition (also known as a criterion).
 In the following example, the function finds the count of values in the range A2:A8 that are greater than 20, which is 3.
 Note that the condition, ">20," must be enclosed in quotation marks.